 New York Subway

 The New York subway (Metro) is the most customary means of transport amongst New Yorkers.
 The subway is an easy and safe way to get anywhere in New York City.
 The New York Subway runs 24 hours a day, 7 days per week, 365 days a year.
-With a MetroCard a single ride costs $2.75 and is therefore one of the cheapest ways to explore the city.
+With a MetroCard, a single ride costs $2.90 and is, therefore, one of the cheapest ways to explore the city.

 New Yorkers call the subway lines “trains”.
-The New York subway has 468 stations and 24 different lines.
-They are identified by letters A, B, C etc. and by numbers 1, 2, 3 etc. These lines serve the Bronx, Manhattan, Brooklyn, and Queens.
+The New York subway has 472 stations and 24 different lines.
+They are identified by letters A, B, C, etc. and by numbers 1, 2, 3 etc. These lines serve the Bronx, Manhattan, Brooklyn, and Queens.

 The trains run every 2 to 5 minutes during peak hours, every 10 to 15 minutes during the day, and about every 20 minutes at night.
 The busiest times are usually on weekdays between 07:30 – 09:30 and 16:30 – 18:30.
-However, late at night I would recommend a taxi especially if you are travelling alone to / from the outer boroughs.
+However, late at night, I would recommend a New York taxi especially if you are travelling alone to/from the outer boroughs.

 How to ride on the New York Subway

 Using the New York Subway is easy.
 Firstly, you’ll need a subway map to give you an overview of all of the trains and stations.
-You can download one here as a PDF or download my free Eric’s New York app for an offline map on your phone.
+You can download my free Eric’s New York app for an offline map on your phone or download one here as a PDF.
 Free maps are also available at many of the stations.
-On the map you can find your destination and the closest subway stop.
-If the stop has a black dot it’s a local train, if it has a white dot its an express train.
+On the map, you can find your destination and the closest subway stop.
+If the stop has a black dot it’s a local train, if it has a white dot it’s an express train.
 Local trains stop at all stops, express trains stop at a few stops.
 If you need to travel to New Jersey, check PATH Train.

 Once you’ve figured out which line you need to take, you can head to the nearest subway station.
 All stations are clearly marked with the entrance to the track heading north (Uptown and Queens) or south (Downtown and Brooklyn).